 Villagers and nomads in Western and Central Asia made flat-woven saddlebags and storage bags used in daily life and as cargo bags during migration.

-These bags are three-dimensional large bags made by nomads.
+They are three-dimensional large storage and bedding rug bags hand made by nomads.
 They were typically made in pairs which could be balanced over the backs of camels during migration.
-Most of them were intricately colourful woven soumak on the two side panels and the two end panels.
-The bottom part is plain or striped woven.

-They were woven in three parts : a piece including the two decorated side panels with a central panel which would make the bottom of the bag.
-The two decorated panels were woven separately, after which the three parts were assembled together.
-There were two types of mafrash used by nomads on the backs of camels during migration, and for storage of bedding : the rectangular bag similar to an open box and the storage bag which was reinforced with strong leather straps and massive leather handles.
+They were hand woven in three parts : a piece including the two decorated side panels with a central part which would make the bottom of the bag and two ends’ panels woven separately.
+Then the three parts were assembled together and reinforced with strong leather bands.

 Storage sacks, ala çuval from Middle Eastern and Central Asia